Studying and training to be an allied health professional

 - Your application Expand / Collapse

 When applying, you will also need to demonstrate that you have found out about the role of an AHP and understand what the work involves.
 Relevant experience in any healthcare setting is useful but if you can gain it in an AHP setting, so much the better.
 Work experience placements can be difficult to find, so alternatives would be to shadow an AHP or talk to an AHP about their role.
-Find out exactly what is required for your chosen courses and organise as soon as possible.
+Find out exactly what is required for your chosen courses or apprenticeships and organise as soon as possible.

 The UCAS website allows you to search for courses and view entry requirements.
 More detailed information about specific courses can be found in university prospectuses and on their websites.

-For some of the allied health professions, there are other routes to becoming qualified, such as studying part time whilst working in an assistant role or taking an approved postgraduate programme after graduating in another subject.
+For some of the allied health professions, there are other routes to becoming qualified, such as apprenticeships or studying part time whilst working in an assistant role or taking an approved postgraduate programme after graduating in another subject.

 - Recruiting for values Expand / Collapse